DavidKlempfner/StreamFlix/README.md

 Validate incoming data from layout and downstream services to avoid runtime errors.

+**Authentication:**

+Use OIDC and AWS Cognito for authentication.
+The JWT (JWS containing the ID token) can be stored in an HttpOnly cookie when using a web browser, and stored securely and sent in the Authorization header when using a native app.
+Claims and policies can be used together to differentiate between different subscription types, eg. a more expensive subscription might allow a user to access an endpoint that returns more videos.

+**Compression:**

+GZIP can be used to compress large JSON payloads.
+There is a CPU vs bandwidth tradeoff to consider.

 **Code:**
 Be more consistent with collection types.
 IList<T> should be used for public methods and List<T> for private methods.